Can You Get Second Hand Smoke From A Vape? - Facts & Risks

 - Patients with heart conditions

-Disclaimer: If you have a respiratory or heart condition and are concerned you’ve been exposed to second hand vaping, seek medical advice from a health professional.
+Disclaimer: If you have respiratory symptoms or a heart condition and are concerned you’ve been exposed to second hand vaping, seek medical advice from a health professional.

 Now: